Call Me If You Get Lost: Release and promotion

-On June 9, 2021, a promotional billboard for the album's rollout was spotted in Los Angeles, which was followed by more sightings in other major cites around the world.
+On June 9, 2021, a promotional billboard for the album's rollout was spotted in Los Angeles, which was followed by more sightings in other major cities around the world.
 The billboard read "Call Me If You Get Lost" and included the phone number, +1 (855) 444-8888.
 When called, a recorded message was played of a conversation between Tyler and his mother.
 That recording is in the album as the track "Momma Talk".
-Soon thereafter, a website was discovered that references the billboard and phone number, appearing to be another aspect of the album's promotion.
+Soon thereafter, a website was discovered that references the billboard and phone number, appearing to be another aspect of the album's promotion, subsequently the audio played when calling the phone number would change to a snippet of the album track "Rise!".
 On June 15, Tyler tweeted the phone number which was seen on billboards the week prior, confirming his involvement.

 On June 14, 2021, Tyler teased new music in a short video titled "Side Street", featuring himself holding a dog while making out with a woman.
 There is also a cameo of fellow Odd Future member Taco Bennett closer to the end of the video.
 Tyler directed the video under the moniker of his alter-ego Wolf Haley.
 On June 16, 2021, Tyler released a song titled "Lumberjack", which was accompanied by a short music video, also directed by Tyler himself as Wolf Haley.
 The song samples the song "2 Cups of Blood" by Gravediggaz.

 The following day, June 17, Tyler officially confirmed the album's title as Call Me If You Get Lost and announced a release date for June 25.
 He also announced the cover art and merchandise through his streetwear brand Golf Wang.
-On June 22, 2021, Tyler released the album's second single titled "WusYaName" featuring rapper YoungBoy Never Broke Again, also accompanied by a self-directed short music video.
+On June 22, 2021, Tyler released the album's second single titled "WusYaName" featuring rapper YoungBoy Never Broke Again and singer Ty Dolla Sign also accompanied by a self-directed short music video.
 Employing elements from '90s-era R&B, this song samples H-Town's "Back Seat (Wit No Sheets)" and, unlike "Lumberjack", bears a close resemblance to his recent, more soulful albums.
 On June 23, 2021, Tyler released another teaser for the album in the form of a self-directed comedy sketch titled "Brown Sugar Salmon".
 The video features Tyler, referred to as "Sir Baudelaire", on a train attempting to order a meal without success.

 Following the album's release on June 25, 2021, Tyler released a video to accompany the track "Juggernaut".
 Though it does include the guest verses from Lil Uzi Vert and Pharrell Williams, only Tyler himself appears in the video.
 On June 29, 2021, Tyler released a music video for "Corso".
 In the video, Tyler is performing at a birthday party in the company of DJ Drama.
 On July 8, 2021, Tyler released a music video for "Lemonhead".
 The video does not include the guest verse from 42 Dugg.